If you’ve ever thought about having a polar bear experience, this may be your lucky day! It’s Russian Orthodox Epiphany!

 Check out this compelling photograph taken by British photographer, Henrietta Challinor, entitled “Epiphany II Serebryanni Bor.”

 For my fortieth birthday, HRH allowed me to choose the annual May holiday destination, and I chose Jordan, somewhat to his dismay.
 HRH’s idea of a good holiday is to find a beach with an adjacent bar and divide his day between running, sleeping, and consuming the local beer.
-He eats sparingly of what is fresh, and falls into an exhausted heap at the end of the day.
+He eats sparingly of what is fresh and falls into an exhausted heap at the end of the day.
 Thus, he re-charges his batteries.
 I don’t mind this kind of thing, but I also feel that there is much of the world left to see, and Jordan was high up on my list.

 It was on the way to Aqaba that we first encountered the couple.
 We stopped at an observation platform overlooking a Crusaders’ Castle, with complimentary toilet facilities and obligatory oversized portraits of King Abdullah and Queen Rania.
 As our guide explained the history of the Crusaders in Jordan, which I found interesting, and HRH and Velvet (well trained by me to be nice to tour guides) were listening to politely enough, our attention was diverted by a couple instructing their guide in broken English how to use a complicated digital camera.
-There, literally in the middle of no where, we were confronted with Homo Novus Russicanus.
+There, literally in the middle of nowhere, we were confronted with Homo Novus Russicanus.

 New Russians are the latest incarnation of Slavs on the move, fueled by Petrodollars, anxious to experience all that the world has to offer – and Bistro Bistro Bistro!
-Cost is not a primary concern to these garishly clad Buccaneers, who make high end hoteliers and luxury goods retailers from Mayfair to Rodeo Drive lick their lips in anticipation.
+Cost is not a primary concern to these garishly clad Buccaneers, who make high-end hoteliers and luxury goods retailers from Mayfair to Rodeo Drive lick their lips in anticipation.
 New Russians travel in high season, which to some extent they have re-defined for the industry, paying top ruble for the best suites.
 They spend huge sums at the hotel’s restaurants and outlets.
 They lease chauffer-driven Bentleys to take them three blocks and then wait for them.
-They pay the hotel to send all manner of things, animal, vegetable AND mineral up via room service, and don’t blink when they get the five-figure bill at the end of 3 days.
+They pay the hotel to send all manner of things, animal, vegetable AND mineral up via room service and don’t blink when they get the five-figure bill at the end of 3 days.

-This couple looked to be on the low end of this high-end species – possibly regional, rather than Muscovite, but with all the trappings.
+This couple looked to be on the lower end of this high-end species – possibly regional, rather than Muscovite, but with all the trappings.
 The man was right out of Central Casting: stocky, balding, intense turquoise blue eyes, which exactly matched his wife’s finger and toenail polish.
-Jordan is pretty tolerant as Muslim countries go, but the wife seemed prepared to push that tolerance to the limit: she wore a sheer pearl pink silky tunic over a lacey black bra that left little of her impressive cleavage to the imagination.
-Her skin tight white jeans and gold lame sandals did not, to me, seem the ideal trekking through Wadi Rum ensemble.
+Jordan is pretty tolerant as Muslim countries go, but the wife seemed prepared to push that tolerance to the limit: she wore a sheer pearl pink silky tunic over a lacy black bra that left little of her impressive cleavage to the imagination.
+Her skin-tight white jeans and gold lame sandals did not, to me, seem the ideal trekking through Wadi Rum ensemble.
 I idly wondered how on earth she would have mounted a camel, as she struck a red-carpet pose, pouted prettily, against the backdrop of the oversized portrait of Queen Rania (which no woman in her right mind would ever do, because, even if you are Angelina Jolie, the contrast is impossible.)
 But that’s a New Russian for you — lots of expensive camera equipment, which they use exclusively to take pictures of themselves in front of famous monuments – never just the monuments, and it is the most tedious thing in the entire world.
-I once went to the Himalayas with my Moscow book club, and while I went around trying to capture artistic shots of tortured looking Tibetan pilgrims at a temple, our Russian members hammed it up in front of every fire hydrant they could find and spent the whole time snapping each other.
+I once went to the Himalayas with my Moscow book club, and while I went around trying to capture artistic shots of tortured-looking Tibetan pilgrims at a temple, our Russian members hammed it up in front of every fire hydrant they could find and spent the whole time snapping each other.